pascal-fb-martin/houseportal/README.md

 void houseconfig_default (const char *arg);
 ```

 This function allows the application to define default options.
+The options consumed by the configuration API are:
+* --config=NAME: the name (and path) of the configuration file.
+* --no-local-storage: ignore local configuration files.
+A depot service must be running when this option is used.

-For now the only options used by the configuration API is the --config=NAME option, which define the name of the configuration file.
-The name provided with the option is either a full path (starting with '/') or a path relative to `/etc/house`.
+The name provided with the --config option is either a full path (starting with '/') or a path relative to `/etc/house`.
 If the path is relative, the file extension may also be omitted, in which case ".json" is used.
 All three examples below are equivalent:
 ```
 houseconfig_default ("--config=/etc/house/app.json");
 houseconfig_default ("--config=app.json");